 Associate Directors: Carol Rauch and Charles Stratton

 The Fellowship Training Program in Medical and Public Health Laboratory Microbiology at Vanderbilt University Medical Center provides broad post-doctoral education in the clinical laboratory diagnosis, management, and prevention of infectious diseases.
 The two-year program is administered through the Department of Pathology, Microbiology, and Immunology and Office of Graduate Medical Education.
 The curriculum is designed to offer integrated experience in the scientific and technical bases of microorganism identification, laboratory consultation, clinical infectious diseases, infection control and prevention, epidemiology, public health microbiology, immunology, laboratory management, and teaching through modular and continuous formats.
 Clinical microbiology expertise is further developed through didactic instruction, participation in clinical and research conferences, direct mentoring by program faculty, and progressive increases in responsibility.
 Fellows conduct approximately six months of research to establish scholarship in the field.
 Graduates will have acquired the knowledge, skills, and abilities necessary to competently practice clinical microbiology.
-Applications for training beginning in July 2014 are currently being accepted.
+The program is not accepting applications at this time.

 Washington University, Barnes-Jewish Hospital, and St. Louis Children's Hospital, Department of Pathology & Immunology